bl4de/research/raa-ransomware-analysis/README.md

 ### Some first thoughts

 For someone like me, who works with JavaScript for eight to ten hours every day and sleeps with ES6 book under the pillow - RAA source code looks like one, big mess.
+There are even labels used in code to immediately jump off out of the loop (good old Basic GOTO is the grandpa of this).
+I'll explain how it works when analyzing one of RAA functions below.

 Unfortunately, this messy, spaghetti code just does its job.
+And no Pokemon to catch here after all...

 --

 ### Splitting code into separate parts

-RAA (see **raa.js** file) contains 3rd party library, used for all encoding purposes.
-It's **CryptoJS** library (source code available here https://code.google.com/archive/p/crypto-js/ or GitHub fork here https://github.com/sytelus/CryptoJS).

-To keep source code easier to analysis, I've decided to divide **raa.js** into couple of smaller parts.
-After quick investigation I was able to spot three main parts.
+First look at source of RAA (see **raa.js** file) reveals three main part of the code:

 ```javascript
 /*